-It is very important and necessary to find the concept of 'Every' in the philosophy of the Five Laws of Library Science of S.R.
+It is very important and necessary to find the concept of 'Every' in the philosophy of Five Laws of Library Science of S.R.
 Ranganathan.
-The Objectives of this study are as follows.
+Objectives of this study are as follows.

-- ✓ To analyse the Ranganathan's philosophy. - ✓ It helps to improve the prevailing practices. - ✓ It helps further refine the theory. - ✓ To find out the answer to how his philosophy of 'Every' creates better development for any library. - ✓ To find an idea of how and why Ranganathan thinks users are facing problems in different situations while using the facilities provided by this software.
+✓ To analyse the Ranganathan's philosophy.

+- ✓ It helps to improve the prevailing practices. - ✓ It helps further refines the theory. - ✓ To find out the answer how his philosophy of 'Every' create better development for any library. - ✓ To find an idea how and why Ranganathan think users are facing problem in different situations while using the facilities provided by these software.